-Course Code Course Name Cate- gory L Т P J Credit Year of Introduction 23EEL3MH INTRODUCTION TO AUTOMOTIVE ELECTRICAL AND ELECTRONIC SYSTEMS VAC 3 0 0 0 3 2023
+Course Code Course Name Cate- gory L Т Р J Credit Year of Introduction 23EEL3MH INTRODUCTION TO AUTOMOTIVE ELECTRICAL AND ELECTRONIC SYSTEMS VAC 3 0 0 0 3 2023 i) COURSE OVERVIEW: The goal of this course is to equip students with a fundamental knowledge of the various electrical and electronic systems that operate within automobiles x) COURSE OUTCOMES

 CO1 Classify the various types of batteries used in automotive vehicles.
 Understand CO2 Outline the key components of charging system and the components and mechanisms of the starter system.
-Understand СОЗ Explain the ignition systems and fuel injection systems in automotive vehicles.
+Understand CO3 Explain the ignition systems and fuel injection systems in automotive vehicles.
 Understand CO4 Explain the components of automotive lighting systems and various instrumentation systems.
 Understand CO5 Summarize the various types of sensors and actuators used in automobiles.
 Understand xi) SYLLABUS